maroctamorg/Tsukuyomi/README.md

 **Making use of the installation script**

-The installation script is not yet complete,
+The installation script is not yet complete, so it does not handle installation of the depencies automatically.
+You may use it if you have a standard installation of the SDL2 framework on macOS

 **Building the Framework from source as a static library**